nickvecchioni/DaN-The-Game/README.md

 world generation, including functionality for randomly constructing hallways and rooms.
 TileEngine stores the files for creating a visual representation of the game for the user, primarily utilizing a collection of predefined colored tiles.

-Since this is a class project, only some files are provided.
-Hence, this README does not provide instructions for running the program.
+Since this is a class project, only some files are provided as reference (in particular, to prevent blatant cheating.)
+Hence, this README does not provide instructions for running the program, nor does it go into great detail.